NolanSmug/nyc-subway-journey-react/README.md

 <img src="./src/images/screenshot-rider-mode.png" alt="rider mode screenshot" width="100%">

-You are riding from the *rider's perspective*.
+You are riding from the *passenger's perspective*.
 Watch your character "walk" around the screen as you perform actions.

-* **Boarding:** Click "board train" button on the platform edge below/above the train car.
-You must choose the correct side of the platform (Uptown/Downtown).
+* **Boarding:** Click the `board train` button next to the respective train you'd like to board (`UPTOWN` or `DOWNTOWN`).
-* **Riding:** Once on board, use the advance button or arrow keys to advance stations.
+* **Riding:** Once on board, use the `Advance` button to travel to the next station.
 * **Transferring:**
-    1. Deboard the train to return to the platform (`transfer` button).
+    1. Click `transfer` to step back onto the platform.
-    2. Click on the `staircase` that leads to the desired line you want to transfer to.
-The staircase will open up to reveal a tunnel.
+    2. Click on a `staircase` to explore other lines.
+A tunnel will appear.
-    3. Select your desired line, and await the rider to reach the end of the tunnel.
+    3. Select your new line and watch your rider walk through the tunnel to the new platform.

 > *Click on the rider to toggle gender! (male/female/other)*